-STATUS An RFCSP for a consultant to develop a Citywide security standard and evaluate security services and plans was advertised on January 17, 2019.
-A second advertisement will occur January 24, 2019.
-A pre-solicitation conference is scheduled for January 28, 2019.
-The contract is tentatively scheduled for City Council consideration on May 8, 2019.
+STATUS An RFCSP for a consultant to develop a Citywide security standard and evaluate security services and plans was advertised on January 17 and January 24.
+Presolicitation conferences were scheduled for January 28 and January 31.
+The contract is tentatively scheduled for City Council consideration on May 8.